Anthropic

 Anthropic’s Responsible Scaling Policy describes its risk assessment practices and contains commitments about risk assessment and how safety and security practices and model development and deployment decisions depend on risk assessment results.

-Anthropic plans for its Long-Term Benefit Trust to elect a majority of its board by 2027, but its shareholders can abrogate the Trust and the details are unclear.
+Anthropic’s Long-Term Benefit Trust—an independent group with a mandate for safety and benefit-sharing—has the power to elect a majority of its board (as of Nov 2024).
+But Anthropic’s shareholders can abrogate the Trust and the details are unclear.

 Deployment